 The burner goes to its switch-on position, point "P0", defined in Tab.
-P at page 40: the display shows a flashing "P0" indicator.
+L at page 41: the display shows a flashing "P0" indication.

-If the set value is adequate, confirm using the button "+".
+If the value proposed is adequate, confirm using the "+" button.

-Otherwise, modify the ignition point, see the section "Procedure for inserting and adjusting points on the modulation curve" at page 38).
+Otherwise, modify the ignition point (see the section Procedure for inserting and adjusting points on the modulation curve.